Minister for Agriculture, Fisheries and Forestry

-The Minister for Agriculture, Fisheries and Forestry is an Australian Government cabinet position which is currently held by Murray Watt in the Albanese ministry since 1 June 2022, following the Australian federal election in 2022.
+The Minister for Agriculture, Fisheries and Forestry is an Australian Government cabinet position which is currently held by Julie Collins since July 2024 in the Albanese ministry.

 In the Government of Australia, the minister administers this portfolio through the Department of Agriculture, Fisheries and Forestry.

 Portfolio responsibilities

 In addition to the Department of Agriculture, Water and the Environment, component bodies responsible to the minister include: